 Bioflavonoids and carotenoids in abundance from fresh fruits and vegetables, ellagic acid in dark berries, lycopenes in tomatoes.
 And on it goes.
 In order to survive long enough to have two children and keep your DNA in the gene pool, you can eat almost anything that keeps you alive.
 If you want to thrive beyond those 20 years, then you need to be more cautious about your nutrient intake.

-4) Herbal Nutrition
+4) Herbal Nutrition as Alternative Medicine

 Herbal remedies are considered gentle on the system, effective to a large extent and without the potentially damaging side effects caused by prescriptions.
 For example, herbs such as sarsaparilla are used to detoxify the blood and cleanse it.
 Herbs such as yarrow maybe used as an anti-inflammatory for muscle and joint pain.
 Natural ingredients such as turmeric are used to treat the symptoms of autoimmune disorders and is widely accepted in helping getting healthier after cancer treatment.